 Do you dream of distinguishing yourself as a high-performer?
 There’s good news.
-Yes, some people innately work at an Elon Musk-level of intensity.
+Yes, some people naturally work at an Elon Musk-level of intensity.
 But there’s plenty of evidence that anyone can develop and automate high performance with the right habits.
 Specifically, ones that help you maximize personal productivity at work.

 How to Maximize Productivity at Work

 Want more tips on how to increase productivity at work?
 We asked 13 company founders to share some of their best strategies for doing just that.
 All are easy to implement.
 Like learning any new skill, though, consistency is key.

 But even if you only adopt one of these strategies to maximize personal productivity at work, you’ll still likely reap immense benefits.

 13 Strategies to Maximize Personal Productivity at Work

 1. Seize the First Two Hours of Your Day

 “The first two hours that start your day are the most critical for productivity according to scientists.
 It’s the ideal time to set and review your goals for the day, tackle the most challenging thing on your to-do, and take a personal moment to do what matters to you most, like meditating, working out, writing, or reading.
 By seizing and maximizing those first few hours, you can transform your entire day.”

 “Take breaks to do boring activities, activities that will allow you to spend some time in thought.
 To reboot your brain, you have to break old patterns of checking emails, [social media], or ESPN.
 Instead take time to go for a walk, enjoy a coffee, or other simple activities that give you an opportunity to keep your mind fresh and get clarity on what you are trying to achieve.”